nipreps/202504-sprint/README.md

 ## Lodging and Logistics

-All in-person participants should have received instructions to set up an account that will allow us to book their flights and hotels, if needed.
+All in-person participants should receive instructions to set up an account that will allow us to book their flights and hotels, if needed.
-Please contact Oscar Esteban or Chris Markiewicz immediately if you have not.
+Please contact Oscar Esteban or Chris Markiewicz if you have any questions.

 ## Questions?